doukutsu-rs/doukutsu-rs/README.md

 **Freeware**

 - https://github.com/doukutsu-rs/game-data - Freeware game data distributed with CI builds, based on those two below.
-- https://github.com/Clownacy/CSE2/archive/enhanced.zip - copy `game_english/data` from archive to the runtime directory (place you run the executable from, usually project root)
+- ~~https://github.com/Clownacy/CSE2/archive/enhanced.zip - copy `game_english/data` from archive to the runtime directory (place you run the executable from, usually project root)~~
 - https://github.com/nxengine/nxengine-evo/releases/download/v2.6.4/NXEngine-v2.6.4-Win32.zip - copy `NXEngine-evo-2.6.4-xxx/data` from the archive to runtime directory

 **Cave Story+**

-- PC release - (Tested only with Steam version, both Windows and Linux builds) Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
+- PC release (Steam) - (Tested only with Steam version, both Windows and Linux builds) Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
-- Switch release - **Not supported or actively tested.** Some of release-specific opcodes have been implemented (no code decompilation was involved, just pure data file analysis), so you should be able to play it without any major issues.
-Because methods used to extract game data from cartridge vary, you have to find that out on your own.
+- PC release (EGS) - (Untested, but the game is essentially the same as Steam release) Same thing as with Steam version.
+- Switch release - (Tested once, no guarantee to work) You need a hacked Switch and physical release.
+Google should help you.

 #### Gameplay support roadmap

 - [x] Checkmarked things = fully implemented
 - [ ] Unmarked things = partially or not implemented yet.

-- [x] Rendering
-  - [x] Backdrops
-  - [x] Tilemap
-  - [x] Player and it's animations
-  - [x] Carets
-  - [x] Bullets
-  - [x] NPCs
-  - [x] Text
-  - [x] HUD
 - [ ] Text scripts (TSC)
   - [x] Initial implementation
   - [x] Full implementation of gameplay opcodes